AndreCox/projects/docs/README.md

 ## Okanagan Engineering </br> Competition </br> <med>Feb 2023</med>

-During the Western Engineering Competition 2023 my team and I programed the game Battle Ships from scratch in 5 hours.
-This featured network play over a socket server and a website to host the game.
-My team won second place.
+In the competitive Western Engineering Competition of 2023 my team and I programed the game Battle Ships from scratch in a mere 5 hours.
+In this short amount of time we were able to re-imagine this classic board-game with network play over a socket server and a website to host the game.
+My team's hard work payed off as we were awarded second place at the competition.

 ![BattleShip Menu](./images/battleshipmenu.png)
 ![BattleShip Game](./images/battleshipgame.png)